ryanshoover/seufolios/README.md

 * Scribd integration - Scribd embedding is built into the Add Media function of the New Post page, allowing for easy insertion of Word, PDF, and PPT files
 * Help bubbles - in-line help "bubbles" are added throughout the Dashboard to explain new features added through the plugin

+Still left to develop:
+* Clean up of outside query
+* GUI support for custom taxonomies
+* Many many more